dividedbyzeroco/warp-server/readme.md

 ## Authentication

-Starting at version __6.0.0__, `Warp` no longer implements its own auth mechanism.
+Starting from version __6.0.0__, `Warp` no longer implements its own auth mechanism.
 However, this now opens up an opportunity for developers to make use of other popular and stable implementations such as [passport](https://npmjs.org/package/passport), OAuth2, and OpenID Connect.

 Ideally, you would use an `auth` library or middleware to authenticate and retrieve the user from the database.
 Afterwards, you can map the user identity to your defined `User` class and use this class for database operations.